 You write that you’ve tried to initiate sex and have been rejected.
 That sucks.
 That also means it’s time to talk about what’s going on.
 If it’s more serious, like a history of trauma or betrayal or other chronic issues, enlist a professional individually and together to help.

 If it’s simply hard to figure out how to connect right now, talk about your expectations and strategies for having erotic intimacy.
 Making out, mutual masturbation, and massage can all be options.
 Scheduling sex can also help.
 Many women experience responsive desire, which means that we need physical stimulation before we experience mental arousal.
 Scheduling sex and agreeing to try to have it at those times, even if one or both of you don’t start off feeling excited about it, can create more opportunities for sex together.

 If you can make forward progress, together or with a professional, that’s great.
 If you can’t, it isn’t time to cheat – it’s time to reevaluate.
 Getting your sexual needs met elsewhere is a possibility if you consensually and transparently decide to open your relationship together.
 If your girlfriend doesn’t want an open relationship and doesn’t want to have sex, then it might be time to end your partnership.
 Though it might be painful, it’s more respectful than cheating or growing to resent your girlfriend.

 I encourage you to really pay attention to your own needs and either change how you feel about the lack of sexual frequency or change the relationship.
-You are the only one responsible for yourself and you deserve a satisfying sexual relationship.
+You are the only one responsible for yourself and you deserve a satisfying sex life.